pytorch/audio/docs/source/supported_features.rst

    waveform = waveform.to(cuda)
    spectrogram = torchaudio.functional.spectrogram(waveform)

-The classes with CUDA support are implemented with :py:func:`torch.nn.Module`.
+Classes with CUDA support are implemented with :py:func:`torch.nn.Module`.
 It is also necessary to move the instance to CUDA device, before passing CUDA tensors.

-For example
+For example:

 .. code:: python